wtsi-hgi/docker-baton/README.md

 docker run -it -v <local_directory>:/root/.irods -e IRODS_PASSWORD=<password> wtsi-hgi/baton:<variant> <baton_command>

 # e.g.
-docker run -it -v /home/you/.irods:/root/.irods -e IRODS_PASSWORD="mypassword" wtsi-hgi/baton:0.16.1 baton-get
+docker run -it -v /home/you/.irods:/root/.irods -e IRODS_PASSWORD="mypassword" wtsi-hgi/baton:0.16.1 baton
 ```

 #### Notes
-- If an incorrect password is supplied with `IRODS_PASSWORD`, the run will terminate with a non-zero exit status.
+- If an incorrect password is supplied with `IRODS_PASSWORD`, the run will terminate with a non-zero exit status ([unless `DEBUG` is set](#Debugging)).
 - `IRODS_PASSWORD` is optional.
 - If the configuration is mounted, it will not be overridden with configurations supplied using environmental variables.